 While much of our geographical focus is on the regions of Africa, South East Asia and South Asia, we are also interested in drawing out the global connections between the North and South, inclusive of uneven development in the North and South-South development.
 It helps contest the view that capitalist development needs to be accomplished in the global South, recognizing how uneven development and precarity are ubiquitous globally.
 By articulating the structuring of uneven socio-political landscapes, their transformation and resistance, we create the space for recognizing and reflecting on how both agency and structure shape all our social worlds.
 This suggests that as academics, we too are implicated in this uneven global development terrain; with the attendant reflexivity required of us, both in our scholarly practices within and outside academic spaces.

-Hence, through our study of diverse social groups in both the global South and North, we are attentive to social registers that cut across class, gender, ethnicity, race, community and their intersections.
-Our intellectual framings are based within the broad rubric of critical development studies; and is informed particularly by political ecology, political economy of development, livelihood approaches, feminism, intersectionality and labour geographies.
+Hence, through our study of diverse social groups in both the global South and North, we are attentive to social registers that cut across class, gender, ethnicity, race, sexuality, community, and their intersections.
+Our intellectual framings are based within the broad rubric of critical development studies; and are informed particularly by political ecology, political economy of development, livelihood approaches, feminism, intersectionality and labour geographies.
 These theoretical contributions offer the relevant inspiration to undertake our research and analysis, providing us with a schema with which we aspire to be empathetic architects that can explore our fraught global conjuncture; and within it our spatial practices and its interconnections to a fragile environment.